smerik/utility-usage-collector/README.md

-# Utility Usage Monitor
+# Utility Usage Collector
-An application for logging and monitoring the utility usage.
+A service application for collecting utility usage data.

 ## Work in progress
-At this moment the application is only able to log the received data to a database.
+At this moment the application is working properly with the DSMR2.2+ generation of the Landis+Gyr E350 meter.

-The frontend for showing the statistics will be implemented later.
+Support for other DSMR versions and meters will follow some day.

 ### Database
 The application makes use of InfluxDB for storing the received data.